 Within Intermediate Care our team can visit patients up to twice a day providing wrap around care with the required skill set to administer infusions and medications, perform blood draws, undertake point-of-care testing, conduct virtual consultations, address unmet social needs, provide in-home rehabilitation and support for patients and whānau to improve self-directed care.”

-For all aspects of this role and experience/knowledge required please see position description here.
+For all aspects of this role and experience/knowledge required please click here to view your position description.

 Nga Pūkenga Motuhake | Important Skills